-Book club kits and Preschool Theme kits – limit of 2 requested at one time; only 1 may be checked out at a time
+Book club kits and Preschool Theme kits – limit of two requested at one time; only one may be checked out at a time

-Video games – limit of 3 requested at one time; 3 checked out at one time
+Video games – limit of three requested at one time; three checked out at one time

-Check your check out receipt, check your account online, call Lark at 305-3600, or call your library to determine when an item is due.
+Check the due date on your checkout receipt, check your account online, or call the library at 305-3600 to determine when an item is due.
 The due dates for any item can vary depending on the situation.

-You can "suspend" your request.
+You can "pause" your request.
 That means that you let the item pass on to someone else until you are ready to get back in line.
 You won't lose your place in line in the meantime.
-If you are first in line and suspend your hold, you will be first in line when you reactivate your hold.
+If you are first in line and pause your hold, you will be first in line when you "resume" your hold.

-By suspending your requests you will avoid the .50 fine charged when an adult requests an adult item and doesn't pick it up.
+By pausing your requests you will avoid the $.50 fine charged when an adult requests an adult item and doesn't pick it up.

 Fines and Fees can be viewed on our Borrower's policy page under attachment A

 You can see your fines by checking your account online: